razman786/i8kgui/README.md

   <img src="https://user-images.githubusercontent.com/7116312/202192004-1bc59976-edd5-4d81-a46c-b9450d677ca8.png" alt="info" width="250" />
 </p>

-i8kgui uses i8kutils and Sysfs to gather information such as CPU temperature and fan speeds.
+i8kgui uses dell-smm-hwmon, i8kutils and Sysfs to gather information such as CPU temperature and fan speeds.
 It also supports thermal management using (SM)BIOS modes.

 ### Features

-* Displays CPU temperature, fan speeds and fan modes
+* Displays CPU temperature, fan speed(s) and fan mode(s)
 * Displays the current CPU frequency
 * Displays CPU load
 * Displays individual CPU core frequencies and temperatures
 * Displays CPU Turbo information
 * Gathers metrics from the `dell_smm_hwmon` kernel module via Sysfs, instead of using `/proc/i8k`
 * Shows the currently active i8kutils configuration being used
-* Supports (SM)BIOS thermal management modes
+* Supports (SM)BIOS thermal management modes via libsmbios
 * Loads [cpupower-gui](https://github.com/vagnum08/cpupower-gui) (if installed) when `CPU Governor` is clicked
 * Option to display CPU frequency as either the highest (default) or the average value for all CPU cores
 * Adds polkit action configurations to allow users to change fan modes without a password